PACO-CPU/minimal-mistakes/_docs/021-creating-application.md

 /* ... */
 }
 ```
-An explenation for the key/value pairs we used can be seen here:
+This is what the key/value pairs we used above mean:

-- **numPrimarySegments** describes how many **primary segments** should be used for approximation.
-Since we don't subdivide our segements into subsegments this is also the total number of segments.
+- **numPrimarySegments** indicates the number of **primary segments** used for approximation.
+Since we don't subdivide our segements into subsegments, this is also the total number of segments.
-- **bound** is used to describe the range of input values of our function we are interested in.
+- **bound** indicates the range of the input values of our function.
 It is given as a list of intervals (min, max), (min, max),.. .
-For an image we have 3 colors with 8 bit per pixel, which leads to a maximum value of (2⁸)³ = 16777216 and a minimum value of 0.
+For example let us consider an image.
+There are 3 colors with 8 bits per pixel, which leads to a maximum value of (2⁸)³ = 16777216 and a minimum value of 0.
+Therefore, the bound can be provided as bound="(0,16777215)" as in the example above.
-- **segments** describes how the segements are distributed in this case linear as in the pictures in section 2.
+- **segments** indicates how the segments are distributed.
+In this case, it is uniformly distributed, as shown in the pictures in Section 2.
-- **approximation** describes how the function is approximated within each segment.
-Linear in this case means that it is approximated using a line, as can be seen in the picture of section 2.
+- **approximation** indicates how the function is approximated within each segment.
+"Linear" in this case means that it is approximated using a line, as can be seen in the picture of section 2.

 For more information on other possible key/values please read [Annotate Code](/paco-cpu/docs/annotate/).

 ### 2.3 Compile your program
 The basic steps to compile you program are (for more detail, refer to [User Guide](/paco-cpu/docs/impl-doc.pdf#nameddest=sec:compiling-programs):

-1. Compile you program using clang.
-This will yield an llvm-ir file of your code and an input file to the lut-compiler
+1. Compile you program using Clang.
+This will yield an llvm-ir file of your code and an input file to the lut-compiler.
-2. Use llc to convert the llvm-ir file into an assembly file
+2. Use llc to convert the llvm-ir file into an assembly file. **what is llc? **
-3. Invoke the lut-compiler on it's input file to generate a configuration for the LUT
+3. Invoke the lut-compiler on the input file to generate a configuration for the LUT.
-4. Use the lut-startup script with the configuration to create startup code that loads the configuration.
+4. Use the lut-startup script with the configuration to create a startup code that loads the configuration **where?**.
-5. Link everythink together into a binary
+5. Link everything together into a binary.

 Now you should have a binary ready to be run on an FPGA.